-The company ended the first quarter with approximately $2 billion of liquidity, including cash and cash equivalents of $609 million and unused available committed lines of credit of $1.4 billion.
-Shareholders’ equity was $423 million, up $84 million from the prior year.
+The company ended the first quarter with approximately $1.7 billion of liquidity, including cash and cash equivalents of $470 million and unused availability under committed lines of credit of $1.2 billion.

-The company’s capital expenditure program is a key component of its long-term toy and juvenile integration strategy.
-During the first quarter, the company invested $52 million primarily to convert, expand and remodel existing stores, open new stores and improve its information technology and logistics systems and capabilities, compared to $58 million in the prior year.
+During the first quarter, the company invested $53 million primarily for store-related projects, opening of new stores and improvements to its information technology and logistics systems and capabilities, compared to $52 million in the prior year.

 About Toys“R”Us, Inc.

 Toys“R”Us, Inc. is the world’s leading dedicated toy and juvenile products retailer, offering a differentiated shopping experience through its family of brands.
-Merchandise is sold in 874 Toys“R”Us and Babies“R”Us stores in the United States and Puerto Rico, and in more than 625 international stores and over 145 licensed stores in 35 countries and jurisdictions.
+Merchandise is sold in over 870 Toys“R”Us and Babies“R”Us stores in the United States and Puerto Rico, and in more than 665 international stores and over 160 licensed stores in 35 foreign countries and jurisdictions.
 In addition, it exclusively operates the legendary FAO Schwarz brand and sells extraordinary toys in the brand’s flagship store on Fifth Avenue in New York City.
 With its strong portfolio of e-commerce sites including Toysrus.com, Babiesrus.com, eToys.com and FAO.com, it provides shoppers with a broad online selection of distinctive toy and baby products.
-Headquartered in Wayne, NJ, Toys“R”Us, Inc. employs approximately 70,000 associates annually worldwide.
+Headquartered in Wayne, NJ, Toys“R”Us, Inc. employs approximately 68,000 associates annually worldwide.
 The company is committed to serving its communities as a caring and reputable neighbor through programs dedicated to keeping kids safe and helping them in times of need.
+Additional information about Toys“R”Us, Inc. can be found on Toysrusinc.com.

-This press release contains “forward-looking” statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, which are intended to be covered by the safe harbors created thereby.
-All statements herein that are not historical facts, including statements about our beliefs or expectations, are forward-looking statements.
-We generally identify these statements by words or phrases such as “anticipate,” “estimate,” “plan,” “expect,” “project”, “forecast”, “foresee”, “outlook”, “believe,” “intend,” “will,” “may,” and similar words or phrases.
-These statements discuss, among other things, our strategy, store openings and renovations, capital spending, future financial or operational performance including profitable growth expectations, anticipated cost savings, results of restructurings, anticipated domestic or international developments, and other goals, targets and future occurrences and trends.
-These statements are subject to risks, uncertainties and other factors, including, among others, competition in the retail industry and changes in our product distribution mix and distribution channels, seasonality of our business, changes in consumer preferences and consumer spending patterns, product safety issues including product recalls, general economic conditions in the United States and other countries in which we conduct our business, our ability to implement our strategy, our substantial level of indebtedness and related debt-service obligations, restrictions imposed by covenants in our debt agreements, availability of adequate financing, changes in laws that impact our business, changes in employment legislation, our dependence on key vendors for our merchandise, costs of goods that we sell, labor costs, transportation costs, domestic and international events affecting the delivery of toys and other products to our stores, political and other developments associated with our international operations, existence of adverse litigation and other risks, uncertainties and factors set forth under Item 1A entitled “RISK FACTORS” of our Annual Report on Form 10-K and in our other reports and documents filed with the Securities and Exchange Commission (which reports and documents should be read in conjunction with this press release).
-We believe that all forward-looking statements are based upon reasonable assumptions when made; however, we caution that it is impossible to predict actual results or outcomes or the effects of risks, uncertainties or other factors on anticipated results or outcomes and that, accordingly, you should not place undue reliance on these statements.
-Forward-looking statements speak only as of the date when made, and we undertake no obligation to update these statements in light of subsequent events or developments.
+All statements that are not historical facts in this press release, including statements about our beliefs or expectations, are forward-looking statements.
+These statements are subject to risks, uncertainties and other factors, including, among others, the seasonality of our business, competition in the retail industry, changes in our product distribution mix and distribution channels, general economic factors in the United States and other countries in which we conduct our business, consumer spending patterns, our ability to implement our strategy, the availability of adequate financing, access to trade credit, changes in consumer preferences, changes in employment legislation, our dependence on key vendors for our merchandise, political and other developments associated with our international operations, costs of goods that we sell, labor costs, transportation costs, domestic and international events affecting the delivery of toys and other products to our stores, product safety issues including product recalls, the existence of adverse litigation, changes in laws that impact our business, our substantial level of indebtedness and related debt-service obligations, restrictions imposed by covenants in our debt agreements and other risks, uncertainties and factors set forth in our reports and documents filed with the Securities and Exchange Commission (which reports and documents should be read in conjunction with this press release).
+In addition, we typically earn a disproportionate part of our annual operating earnings in the fourth quarter as a result of seasonal buying patterns and these buying patterns are difficult to forecast with certainty.
+Forward-looking statements speak only as of the date when made, and we undertake no obligation to update these statements in light of subsequent events or developments unless required by the Securities and Exchange Commission’s rules and regulations.
 Actual results and outcomes may differ materially from anticipated results or outcomes discussed in forward-looking statements.

 # # #